webpy/webpy.github.com/cookbook/userauthpgsql.md

 		return render

 ## 5th: Login and Reset Python Classes
-Now, let's have fun.
-If you are already logged, you are redirecting to the login_double.html template file, Else, to the login.html.
+Now, let's have fun:
+- If you are already logged, you are redirecting to the login_double.html template file
+- Else, to the login.html.

 ##
 	class login: